Zenitsu0007/efficient-KL-for-small-LMs/README.md

 # Impossible-Distillation

-This repository is the official code repository for our paper **Impossible Distillation: from Low-Quality Model to High-Quality Dataset & Model for Summarization and Paraphrasing**.
+This repository is a replication project of the paper **Impossible Distillation: from Low-Quality Model to High-Quality Dataset & Model for Summarization and Paraphrasing**.

 # Setup

-First install miniconda3 on Great Lakes.
+First install miniconda3.

 ```bash
 mkdir -p ~/miniconda3